Professor Nick Eyre

 Nick's long term research interest is the role of public policy in reducing energy demand and carbon emissions, in the context that progress will require a combination of technical, social and policy change.
 His current research interests cover:

 - Energy market reform

 - Policy instruments for energy efficiency

-- The role of local government, trade groups and local communities in energy
+- The role of local government and local communities in energy

 - The interaction of energy systems with other components of infrastructure.